yWorks/yfiles-for-html-demos/demos/showcase/frauddetection/README.md

 - Shows the graph according to the current time frame.
 - Provides additional information for the nodes on _click_ (displayed in the right-panel) or on _hover_.
 - Highlights fraud rings on _hover_.
-- Graph elements, selection and highlight are rendered using the WebGL2 rendering technique, if this is supported by the browser.
+- Graph elements, selection and highlight are rendered using the WebGL rendering technique, if this is supported by the browser.

 ## Timeline Component